-As you are doing laundry and you see something doesn’t fit anymore, throw it into a designated donate bin right in your laundry room.
+As you are doing laundry and you see something that doesn’t fit anymore, throw it into a designated donate bin right in your laundry room.

-When it gets filled, put the items in a plastic bag and drop off at your local donate location.
+When it gets filled, put the items in a plastic bag and drop them off at your local donate location.

 Tell your kids when they put on clothes that no longer fit or they have toys that don’t need to keep to put those items in the donate bin themselves.

 12 – Get Rest and Have a Quiet Time